anthonypdawson/divine-devops/_future/holy-grail-test-coverage.md

 ---

+## TL;DR
+- 100 % line coverage ≠ bug‑free code.
+- The only thing 100% coverage guarantees is a longer build time.
+- Don’t worship the coverage idol—pray for bug-free deploys instead.
+- Focus on critical paths—the road to deployment heaven, not the detour through the Valley of Deprecated Functions.

+---

 ### 🏆 Moral

 The true Grail is not perfect coverage, but the wisdom to know when enough is enough—and the courage to merge anyway.